-For years, Great River Energy and its members have been finding exciting solutions and leading the pursuit of technologies, relationships and resources that will allow us to better use today’s changing energy grid and serve members in new ways.
+For years, Great River Energy and its member-owner cooperatives have been finding exciting solutions and leading the pursuit of technologies, relationships and resources that will allow us to better use today’s changing energy grid and serve members in new ways.

 Great River Energy and member owner Dakota Electric Association are demonstrating the performance of battery electric school buses.
 The objectives are to showcase new energy-efficient technologies, and demonstrate its performance in Minnesota’s cold climate and on longer, suburban and rural routes that reflect the unique service areas of Great River Energy’s member owner cooperatives.